pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/6 Zooming and Scrolling/01 Using dxRangeSelector.md

             // ...
         };

     Optionally, you can display the chart in miniature in the background of **RangeSelector**.
-For this purpose, assign the same array of series configurations to both widgets.
+For this purpose, assign the same array of series configurations to both UI components.

         <!--JavaScript-->var dataSource = [...];
         var series = [...];